Gu4rana/SLAE-Shikata_Ga_Nai_Decoding-/README.md

    0x0804a072 <+50>:	mov    eax,DWORD PTR ds:[eax]
 End of assembler dump.
 ```
+### 2's Complement Arithmetic
 Now $eax = 0x0804a040, according to 2's complement in computer arithmetic
 *sub    eax,0xfffffffc* equals to *add eax, 0xfffffffc's complement*

 In computer, if the most significant bit is 1, then is is a negative number, the steps to find the 2's complement of a negative:
 ...
 Invert every bits, one to zero, zero to one
 ...
 Add one bit to the inverted

 0x00000004 is the 2's complement of 0xfffffffc
 then Eax now is set to 0x0804a044, Eax register works as an index pointer to the shellcode we want to decode.

+Conclusion
+---
+Shikata ga nai encoder will set a predefined key to XOR first round, and add the key with the value of our shellcode every round,
+makes the key unique every round for different shellcode.
+Using one of general purpose register, in this case, Eax as an index
+pointing to shellcode that needs to be decoded.